-A. The same rules apply in green working hunter class as apply in working hunter, except the eligibility requirements and heights of the jumps.

-B. Horses eligible to compete:

-Horses in their first year of showing in PHBA-approved shows in green working hunter, working hunter or jumping classes;

-2) Horses that have shown during previous years in PHBA approved green working hunter, working hunter or jumping classes, but have not won more than 25 points in these events as of January 1 of the current show year.

-C. Fence Heights shall be two feet nine inches (85 cm) to three feet (90 cm)
+- A. The same rules apply in green working hunter class as apply in working hunter, except the eligibility requirements and heights of the jumps. - B. Horses eligible to compete: - 1) Horses in their first year of showing in PHBA-approved shows in green working hunter, working hunter or jumping classes; - 2) Horses that have shown during previous years in PHBA approved green working hunter, working hunter or jumping classes, but have not won more than 25 points in these events as of January 1 of the current show year. - C. Fence heights shall be two feet six inches (76 cm) to two feet nine inches (85 cm).